 Animal behavior reconstruction

 Reconstruction of this dog bite incident involved determining how long it would take Lucy would react to a stranger who made their presence known at the front gate.
-Specifically, reconstruction sought to determine Lucy’s reactivity to hearing someone calling out “UPS delivery”, rattling the gate, and jingling keys.
+Specifically, reconstruction sought to determine how long would take Lucy to react to hearing someone calling out “UPS delivery”, rattling the gate, and jingling keys.
 How long would it take Lucy to reach the front gate after hearing these stimuli?
-Behavioral reconstruction consisted of having the defendant position herself exactly where she was on the day of the incident with Lucy in her proximity and re-creating the plaintiff’s actions.
+Behavioral reconstruction consisted of having the defendant position herself exactly where she was on the day of the incident with Lucy and and re-creating as closely as possible the plaintiff’s actions.

 Three behavioral tests were conducted.
 Testing began when Lucy was calm and settled near the defendant in the

-The first test consisted having the evaluator (this author who serve as the animal behavior expert in this case) next to the front gate and yelling “UPS delivery” approximately 5 times.
+The first test consisted having the evaluator (this author who serve as the animal behavior expert in this case) next to the front gate and shouting “UPS delivery” approximately 5 times.
 The second test consisted of having the evaluator rattling the gate for approximately 10-15 seconds.
 The third test consisted of jingling keys for approximately 10-15 seconds.

 These stimuli were specifically chosen because they were the cues that the plaintiff said she used to make the defendant aware of her presence at the front gate.
 To reach the gate from the garden, Lucy had to run through bushes on one side of the garden or alternatively move to her right and go and traversed down a cement pathway the front gate.
 Each route was approximately 90 feet from the gate.